 The individually designed MA in education is designed solely for Stanford doctoral students enrolled outside the School of Education.
 Individuals who are not enrolled in a doctoral program are not eligible.

 Stanford University offers two master's degree programs in public policy.
-The master’s in public policy is a two-year professional degree, and the master’s of arts in public policy is a one-year non-professional degree.
+The master’s in public policy is a two-year professional degree, and is offered as a joint degree with medicine.
+The master’s of arts in public policy is a one-year non-professional degree.

 About the School